Who's waiting for this?

 If you don't know why or how, we can talk about it

 Testing is to confirm the proper functioning of a workproduct

-The goal of testing should never be fault finding It should be finding the absence of faults.
-Any defects still found should be analysed: How can we avoid the occurrence of this type of defect in the future and how could this type of defect slip through our inspection process?
+The goal of testing should never be fault finding.
+It should be finding the absence of faults.
+Any defects still found should be analysed: How can we avoid the occurrence of this type of defect in the future, and how could this type of defect have slipped through our inspection process?